jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 // also import adaptable charts if you want to have access to charting functionality import charts from '@adaptable/adaptable-plugins-charts'

-// also add those if you want custom ag-grid enterprise modules import { RangeSelectionModule } from '@ag-grid-enterprise/range-selection';
+// also add any ag-grid enterprise modules you neeed for additional ag-Grid functionality import { RangeSelectionModule } from '@ag-grid-enterprise/range-selection';
 import { MenuModule } from '@ag-grid-enterprise/menu';
 import { SideBarModule } from '@ag-grid-enterprise/side-bar';